CGCookie/retopoflow/docs/v4/changelist.md

 - Added new vertex smoothing algorithm option for Relax
 - Fixed PolyPen knife sometimes trying to insert loops when it should not
 - Fixed issue with creases when jumping straight to object mode
+- Fixed theme preferences being incorrectly saved in Blender 5.1 if exiting Blender while Retopoflow is active

 ### 4.1.3